 Seeking Perfection this Christmas

-As a child Isobel (Alicia Witt - I'm Not Ready for Christmas) yearned to have a traditional Christmas, unfortunately her highly organized mum liked the perfection of an artificial tree and minimal decorations so she never got it.
-25 years later and having discovered the Christmas list she wrote as a child of all things she wanted to make her vision of a perfect Christmas she decides that for their Christmas vacation she will head to the most perfect Christmas town with her fashion designer boyfriend Brett (Peter Benson - Stolen Dreams).
-Except with Brett having to delay his holiday due to business Isobel goes alone to start creating her perfect Christmas.
+As a child Isobel (Alicia Witt - The Mistletoe Inn) yearned to have a traditional Christmas, unfortunately her highly organized mum liked the perfection of an artificial tree and minimal decorations so she never got it.
+25 years later and having discovered the Christmas list she wrote as a child of all the things she wanted to make her vision of a perfect Christmas she decides that for their Christmas vacation she will head to the most perfect Christmas town with her fashion designer boyfriend Brett (Peter Benson - A Bride for Christmas).
+Except with Brett having to delay his holiday due to business Isobel goes alone and starts working through her Christmas list.
 It is there that she meets local nice guy Jamie (Gabriel Hogan - Last Chance for Christmas) who ends up helping to give her the Christmas experience she yearns for.
-But how long can Isobel's perfect Christmas last when both her mum and Brett turn up.
+But how long can Isobel's perfect Christmas last when both her mum and Brett show up.

 What this all boils down to is that "Christmas List" is certainly a fun Christmas movie with a lot of comedy whilst it also has a message when it comes to not worrying about perfection.
 But for me this isn't one of those classic Hallmark Christmas movies which you look forward to watching each year.